sannanfusion/sannanfusion/README.md

 - ✍️ Writing Insightful Technical Articles on [Medium](https://medium.com/@Sannan_Ali)
 - 🧪 Practicing Real-World QA Testing with Python
 - 🤖 Learning Ai and Building Ai Projects
-- 🌍 Passionate about clean Front-End Designs using WordPress and HTML/CSS & JavaScript | Love To Work With React.
+- 🌍 Passionate about Clean Front-End Designs using WordPress and HTML/CSS & JavaScript | Love To Work With React.
 - 📫 Reach me at: `maliksannanali12345@gmail.com`

 ---